 Well, nothing beats the location of Munsiyari KMVN but then if you have stayed at KMVNs then you know what to expect from them.

 I stayed in Martolia Family Guest House in Sarmoli.
 It had parking facilities and also provided with homely food.
 But this is not it, the best part of this homestay was that the Panchachuli peaks were right in front of this peak.
 Thus, I was able to enjoy the sunrise right there from my little room.
 The washroom was clean and had a TV set installed in the room.

 Munsiyari has ATM availability, as it is slowly becoming a tourist spot.
-The market area has the ATM stoppages for the financial needs.
+The market area has ATM stoppages for financial needs.

-In my opinion, a 3-day trip to Munsiyari is ideal for someone who wants peace and serenity at the same time.
-If you are a trekking enthusiast and have more days in hand, then this place is again a perfect place to commence your adventures from.
+In my opinion, a 5-day trip to Munsiyari is ideal for someone who wants peace and serenity at the same time.
+If you are a trekking enthusiast and have more days in hand, then this place is again a perfect place to commence your adventures.
 With so many trekking spots and glaciers to explore, it offers the perfect start point to trekking enthusiasts.

-From here, one can witness snowline routes and the five peaks which offers the best sunrise and moonrise views.
+From here, one can witness snowline routes and the five peaks which offer the best sunrise and moonrise views.

 I hope this travel guide of Munsiyari will help you plan a perfect trip to the Kumaon region in the upcoming season.